8hobbies/hugo-apt/README.md

 See the License for the specific language governing permissions and limitations under the License.
 ```

+This repository redistributes Hugo under the same license as the Hugo project.
+Unless required by
+applicable law or agreed to in writing, this repository distributes Hugo on an "AS IS" BASIS,
+WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
+See [Hugo's License][] the
+specific language governing permissions and limitations under the License.

 [APT]: https://wiki.debian.org/Apt
 [Debian derivatives]: https://www.debian.org/derivatives/